Adora (singer)

-Park Soo-hyun (born September 25, 1997), professionally known as Adora, is a South Korean singer, songwriter, and record producer.
+Park Soo-hyun (born September 25, 1997), professionally known as Adora (아도라), is a South Korean singer, songwriter, and record producer.
 She made her debut as a soloist on November 5, 2021, under Aura Entertainment with the digital single "Make U Dance", featuring Eunha of Viviz.
 In 2022, she released her debut EP Adorable Rebirth.
 Prior she wrote and produced songs for various acts including BTS, TXT, GFriend, Fromis 9, and Chungha.

 Career

 2012–2014: Early beginnings

 Adora began singing and writing songs at an early age.
 One of her first compositions was a fan song she wrote for the band Highlight in 2011, when she was 13 years old.

 She joined Stardom Entertainment as a 14-year-old in 2012.
 She trained with the South Korean band Topp Dogg, co-composing the song "Playground" from their debut EP Dogg's Out, released in 2013.
 She left the company for unknown reasons and subsequently joined Music K Entertainment in 2014, where she trained with members of the South Korean group The Ark, but did not make it into the final lineup.